nathan-limjw/remote-work-health-analysis/README.md

 - Remote workers working less than 35 hours a week show the best work-life balance, with an average score of 3.99 - approximately 23% higher than onsite workers.

-- When weekly working hours are below 45h, remote workers rank highest in work-life balance, followed by hybrid and then onsite workers.
+- When weekly working hours are below 45h, remote workers rank highest in terms of work-life balance, followed by hybrid and then onsite workers.
 However, work-life balance begins to deteriorate noticeably after 45h, with the sharpest declines beyond 50 hours per week.

 - Among remote workers, scores drop by 13%, from 3.51 (50–54h) to 3.05 (>60h).
-Hybrid workers maintain moderate but steady scores between 3.06–3.12, while onsite workers record the lowest balance at 2.96 (55–59h).
+Hybrid workers maintain moderate but steady scores between 3.06–3.12, while onsite workers record the lowest work-life balance at 2.96 (55–59h).

 - The 45-49h range marks a critical threshold, as working hours past this point seems to narrow the gap in scores between the three working arrangements, and the benefits of remote work begin to disappear.